 We have a full-time resident faculty of over one hundred outstanding and internationally recognized performers, composers, scholars, and researchers, who are dedicated to teaching the highly diverse student body that is assembled at UNT, whether that teaching occurs in private lessons, large or small ensemble settings, or in the classroom.
 The University community and College of Music students also have access to internationally recognized guest artists and scholars through master classes, lectures, and special performances.
 We enroll students here from across the US and from more than 40 countries on 6 continents.

 Our College is proud to be a vital component of the North Texas arts community, which includes Dallas and Fort Worth—both of which are less than an hour from our Denton campus.
-With these cities maintaining exceptional symphonies, opera companies, art museums, and professional choruses, as well as popular music of every kind, there is no doubt that the North Texas region is one of the most stimulating centers for the arts in the country.
-Our students are greatly enriched by having many opportunities as both performers and as audience members.
+These cosmopolitan cities support exceptional orchestras, opera companies, art museums, professional choruses, as well as popular music of every kind.
+The North Texas region is one of the most stimulating regions for music and the arts in the entire country.

-Although we are the nation's largest public-university music program, it is characteristic of our College that we care deeply about the individual student.
+Although we are the nation's largest public-university music program, we care deeply about the individual student and structure our curriculum and support services to ensure that every student is provided with the guidance and encouragement they need.
 We value our students, faculty, and staff, and endeavor to create an environment known for its caring, creativity, and resilience.

-I hope that you will invest the time to learn more about us as you explore this website, listen to our streamed and recorded concerts, and visit us on campus.
+I hope that you will invest the time to learn more about us as you explore this website, listen to our streamed and recorded concerts, and visit us on campus soon.

 John W. Richmond, Ph.D.